 Annie Hsu, Designer

 Annie is fascinated by the relationship between architecture and people.
 She has developed a passion for crafting spaces that can adapt and relate to its users.
-She believes that attention to detail is what makes for unique, genuinely 'human' spaces.
-Annie provides a fresh perspective to the team as a recent graduate from the Interior Architecture program at the University of Oregon.
-In addition, she also shares in the firm's pride of the local culture as a Bay Area native.
-Annie draws inspiration from her daily joys of venturing to local coffee shops, tasting new foods, and exploring the natural landscape.
+She believes that attention to detail is what makes for unique, genuine 'human' spaces.
+Annie received her Interior Architecture degree from the University of Oregon and shares in the firm's pride of the local culture as a Bay Area native.
+In her spare time, Annie draws inspiration from her daily joys of venturing to local coffee shops, tasting new foods, and exploring the natural landscape.